top of page

 The noun 'dialectic' has its roots in ancient Greek philosophy.
 It is derived from the Greek word 'dialektikē,' which comes from 'dialegesthai,' a term that combines 'dia,' meaning 'through' or 'across,' with 'legein,' meaning 'to speak' or 'to talk.'
 In the context of ancient Greek philosophy, 'dialectic' referred to the art of argument and discussion, specifically the practice of reasoning through dialogue.
 Philosophers like Socrates, Plato, and Aristotle used dialectic as a method to explore and evaluate opposing ideas or arguments in order to attain a deeper level of understanding or truth.
 Over time, this philosophical approach influenced various intellectual traditions and made its way into English as 'dialectic.'
 Thus, the etymology of 'dialectic' underscores its historical association with the method of reasoning and discussion through the examination of contrasting viewpoints to reach a higher level of understanding or truth.

-Quiz: Find the meaning of the noun dialectic:
+Find the correct meaning of the noun dialectic:

 Try Again!